-The R-3B Residence District is intended to allow for areas of highly concentrated multiple-family residential development.
-This district provides for more intense land usage in areas where lower density development is deemed neither appropriate nor economical.
-It is further intended for this district to provide multiple-family dwelling units in mid-rise structures for those persons desiring to live in such an environment.
-Allowing densities of up to seventy (70) dwelling units per acre, this district may be applied to areas best suited for such intense residential usage, principally on the fringes of the Bloomington Central Business District.
+The R-3B Residence District is intended to allow for increased neighborhood density through the development of small-lot single-family housing, townhomes, duplexes, and multifamily complexes, while being supportive of the overall historic character of the neighborhoods to which it is applied and the preservation of historic structures.
+The district allows for a maximum density of seventy (70) dwelling units per acre and may be applied to areas best suited for such intense residential usage, principally on the fringes of the Bloomington Central Business District.
 It may also be applied to other areas in the City where comparable physical arrangements of land uses are present.